How to talk to robots: Semantic SEO and the new WordPress blocks are here to help What is semantic markup

 Conclusion:

-You should embrace semantic SEO, not necessarily because rich snippets will help you get more clicks but because you can’t afford to lose those rich snippets opportunities.
-Almost 50% of the searches are not receiving any clicks, but Google wants to show the audience more and more specific information (whether it’s YouTube videos, maps, pdfs, reviews, etc.).
-We see more and more structured data-powered rich results pop up lately, so it is essential to make this a priority if you want to get the right traffic to your website and ensure the success of your online business.
+It would be best to embrace semantic SEO, not necessarily because rich snippets will help you get more clicks but because you can’t afford to lose those rich snippets opportunities.
+Almost 50% of the searches do not receive clicks, but Google wants to show the audience more specific information (whether it’s YouTube videos, maps, PDFs, reviews, etc.).
+We see more structured data-powered rich results pop up lately, so it is essential to prioritise this to get the right website traffic and ensure your online business’s success.